dmouscher/nomic/rules-public.md

 * Players get 2 points for every item they create through an action in #actions.
 * The item must have been defined in a rule prior to creation inorder to recieve points.
 * Resources are not items.

+## 358

+A player in a current religion with more than 4 players becomes "The Jezus" (this is a title)
+This is determined by random(Discretion of random method is left to the admin)